I am Assistant Professor (with tenure) in Security and Conflict

-My book, Resilient Communities: Non-Violence and Civilian Agency in Communal War, has been published with Cambridge University Press in 2018.
+My book, RESILIENT COMMUNITIES: Non-Violence and Civilian Agency in Communal War, has recently been published with Cambridge University Press.
 My book focuses on civilian agency and mobilization ‘from below’ and explains violence and non-violence in communal wars.
 Drawing on extensive field research on ethno-religious conflicts in Ambon/Maluku Province in eastern Indonesia and Jos/Plateau State in central Nigeria, my book analyses how civilians responded to local conflict dynamics very differently, evading, supporting, or collectively resisting armed groups.
 My comparison of vulnerable mixed communities and (un)successful prevention efforts demonstrates how under courageous leadership resilient communities can emerge that adapt to changing conflict zones and collectively prevent killings.